EzeChinedumUchenna/Kubernetes-installation-Kubeadm-/README.md

 Pre-requisites
 If you want to try this in a virtualized environment on your workstation

-Virtualbox installed
-Vagrant installed
-Host machine has atleast 8 cores
-Host machine has atleast 8G memory
-Bring up all the virtual machines vagrant up
-Set up load balancer node
+## Set up load balancer node
 Install Haproxy
-apt update && apt install -y haproxy
+''' apt update && apt install -y haproxy
 Configure haproxy
 Append the below lines to /etc/haproxy/haproxy.cfg